KTibow/pi-DriveUp/README.md

 6. Move it to the `/root` directory.
 That should be it!

 ## Running
-- To manually backup your Pi, do this at the command line:
+&nbsp;&nbsp;&nbsp;&nbsp;To manually backup your Pi, do this at the command line:
 ```bash
 sudo python3 /replace/this/with/your/path/to/backup.py
 ```